aniketrajnish/me/index.md

 ## Crazylabs Partnership (Ongoing)

-* The following game prototypes are being developed in a partnership deal with [CrazyLabs](https://www.crazylabs.com/)-
+* The following game prototypes are being developed in partnership with [CrazyLabs](https://www.crazylabs.com/)-

 1. [Shoot The Numbers](https://youtu.be/OnMOxLZIVHE)
    * Optimized multiple navmesh agents for mobile devices.